subprocezz/cryptography-tools/README.md

 - **Caesar Cipher**: Simple substitution cipher where each letter is shifted by a fixed number.
 - **Vigenère Cipher**: Uses a keyword to shift letters based on their position in the keyword.
-- **Nihilist cipher**: A transposition cipher that rearranges letters in a specified pattern.
+- **Nihilist Cipher**: A transposition cipher that rearranges letters in a specified pattern.
+- **Hash String**: hashes a string using specified hashing algorithms (like SHA-256 or MD5).
+- **Hash File**: calculates and saves the hash of a file using different hashing algorithms (such as SHA-256 or MD5).
+- **Crack Hash**: crack hashed passwords using a wordlist.
+It utilizes the hashlib library to handle different hashing algorithms (like MD5, SHA-1, SHA-256, and SHA-512).
+- **AES Cipher**:  It allows users to encrypt or decrypt text using a specified key of 16, 24, or 32 bytes.
+The encrypt function generates a ciphertext along with a nonce and authentication tag, encoding the result in base64 for easy handling.
+The decrypt function reverses this process, verifying the integrity of the data.

 ## Installation